vacp2p/rfc/waku.md

 #### Receiving historic messages

 Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Waku envelopes.
-It is incompatible with the original Whisper spec (EIP-627) because it allows only a single envelope, however, an array of envelopes is much more performant.
-In order to stay compatible with EIP-627, a peer receiving historic message MUST handle both cases.

 In order to receive historic messages from a mailserver, a node MUST trust the selected mailserver, that is allow to receive expired packets with the P2P Message code.
 By default, such packets are discarded.